 Young artfully employs the same “silence first” technique in laying out the backstory of the tragic death of Benjamin (Ashton Randle boyishly innocent in the brief role), describing Brad’s work life and present-day connection with his stoic wife (De’Arde Aziza provides just the right touch of patient comfort).

-Of course, like so many things on the Internet, there are enough lies between the pair to fill a Trump campaign speech; yet there are just enough honest moments and real passion to forgive, forget and discover—if just possibly—that this May-December coupling might actually have a chance.
+Of course, like so many things on the Internet, there are as many lies between the pair to fill a Trump campaign speech; yet there are just enough honest moments and real passion to forgive, forget and discover—if just possibly—that this May-December coupling might actually have a chance.

 Playing Brad, Anthony Rapp delivers a bravura performance that is at its best when painful memories swirl or the various truths he attempts to push away demand to be heard.
 As Yenny, Jimmy Brooks gives his future career a huge boost by endearing himself to all comers and—when circumstances come to a near-deadly head—espouses his pent-up rage with searing conviction that goes a long way to explaining just why online dating is so often used as a worldwide revenge fuck for those who feel abandoned, left out, or mocked.

-The mallet-rich, steel drum-infused, guitar and piano-centric original score from Kenneth Lampl and Darren Tate keep everything flowing steadily forward along with reggae songs which leave no doubt where Yenny lives.
+The mallet-rich, steel drum-infused, guitar and piano-centric original score from Kenneth Lampl and Darren Tate keeps everything flowing steadily forward along with reggae songs which leave no doubt where Yenny lives.

 A viewing is highly recommended: decide for yourself whether lies can conquer all or just how much of a bwoy Yenny might be.
 JWR